Elizalzate/ElizAlzate/README.md

 ## Software developer
 ### Hi  👋

-I'm currently a software developer and QA, I'm also a Computers Engineering student at Nacional University of Colombia :) <br/>
+I'm currently a software developer with 4 years of experience on the field, I'm also a Computers Engineering student at Nacional University of Colombia :) <br/>
-At the moment, I'm working with the latests versions of .NET, migrating to newer versions and working with hex architecture. <br/>
+At the moment, I'm working with the latests versions of .NET, migrating to newer versions of the framework and working with hex architecture. <br/>
-Most of the experience I have is with .NET and relational databases such as SQL server, MySQL, etc. I've worked with other tools and languages like JavaScript, React, PHP and even Java. <br/>
+Most of the experience I have is with .NET and relational databases such as SQL server, MySQL, etc. I've worked with other tools and languages like JavaScript, React, Angular, PHP and  Java. <br/>
 Though I do enjoy learning and coding, I love spending my free time doing sports like Cheerleading (Yay! teamwork!) or just relaxing playing games, reading books, listening to music or playing with my cats.